fooltowise/NeroNotes/Nero's Notes/Build Judgment.md

 A lousy way to do memory prediction is "X happened in the past, therefore X will happen in the future."
 It's too based on specific circumstances.
 What you want is principles.
 You want mental models.

-The best mental models I have found came through evolution, game theory, and Charlie Munger.
-Charlie Munger is [[Warren Buffett]]'s partner.
+The best mental models I have found came through evolution, game theory, and [[Charlie Munger]]. [[Charlie Munger]] is [[Warren Buffett]]'s partner.
 Very good investor.
 He has tons and tons of great mental models.
 Author and trader Nassim Taleb has great mental models.
 Benjamin Franklin has great mental models.
 I basically load my head full of mental models.

 I use my tweets and other people's tweets as maxims that help compress my own learnings and recall them.
 The brain space is finite - you have finite neurons - so you can almost think of these as pointers, addresses, or mnemonics to help you remember deep-seated principles where you have the underlying experience to back it up.